silasfelinus/kind_robots/content/settings.md

 gallery: wondershed
 tags: ['home']
 icon: game-icons:tv-remote
 tooltip: If you have your own API key, you can use it here.
 Feel free to use our 3.5 key for individual personal entertainment.
-The store handler attaches to pinia stores, they are mostly for my convenience.
 ---
 :open-ai-key
-:theme-selector

----

-(You probably don't need to touch these) :store-handler